 World Wars, Yugoslavia and the prelude to modern Montenegro history

-After WWII, the devastation was out of the proportion, leaving millions dead, homeless and displaced in every possible way.
-For the Balkans area, also including the Montenegro history course, it has finally ended in 1944.
+After WWII, the devastation was out of proportion, leaving millions dead, homeless, and displaced in every possible way.
+For the Balkans area, also including the Montenegro history course, it finally ended in 1944.

 Soon after, the communist federation of Yugoslavia was established, a state where Tito was determined to create an environment where no ethnic group will dominate the political landscape.
-In this environment, Montenegro became one of the six republics, together with Serbia, Macedonia, Croatia, BiH and Slovenia.
+In this environment, Montenegro became one of the six republics, together with Serbia, Macedonia, Croatia, BiH, and Slovenia.

-Modern history of Montenegro and its final independence
+The modern history of Montenegro and its final independence

 The modern history of Montenegro, especially after the crush of Yugoslavia, was probably the most tumultuous sequence in Montenegro history altogether.
-With the former republics dropping off the union one by one, the Milosevic regime, the bloody war in Bosnia and NATO bombarding of the country, Montenegro again insisted on garnering and defining their own distinct identity.
+With the former republics dropping off the union one by one, the Milosevic regime, the bloody war in Bosnia, and NATO bombarding of the country, Montenegro again insisted on garnering and defining their own distinct identity.